SkygearIO/skygear-doc/content/js/record.md

 ### Make use of sequence object

 Skygear reserves the `id` field in the top level of all record as a primary key.
-If you want an auto-incrementing id for display purpose, Skygear provide `Sequence` for this purpose.
+`id` must be unique and default to be Version 4 UUID.
+If you want to auto-incrementing id for display purpose, Skygear provide a sequence for this purpose.
+The sequence is guaranteed unique.

 ``` javascript
 let note = new Note({